ivanovbiol/addonis-telerik-graduate-project/README.md

 # Addonis - The better add-ons registry.
-Graduate project of **Hristian Ivanov** and **Ivan Ivanov**.
+Graduate team project (Java Web Application) of **Hristian Ivanov** and **Ivan Ivanov**.

 ## Description

-**Addonis is an Addons Registry web application.Allows users to download addons that are appropriate for their IDE, rate addons uploaded by others and upload their own addons.**
+**Addonis is an Addons Registry web application.
+Allows users to download addons that are appropriate for their IDE, rate addons uploaded by others and upload their own addons.**

 Admin username: admin
 Admin passowrd: aA!12345678